dkout/6.013/initial-proposal.md

 % Andres Erbsen, Justin Graves, Dimitris Koutentakis
 % \today

-# Speed radar

-Our group will use RADAR to measure the Doppler shift in a reflected RF signal.
-With the reflected RF signal we will use this information to characterize the speed and range of an object and the limitations of the measurements we can obtain.
-In the experiment we will also use the same method to detect breathing and heartbeat in a person.

-# metal detector / stud finder
+# metal detector

-- what materials can we penetrate?
-- how small metal can we detect?

-# transmit information

-- can we measure the signal quality without VNA
-- how do obstacles affect signal quality?
-- how can we improve the signal using antenna design?
+Our group will use RADAR to analyze reflected power and transmitted power from various metals in an attempt to classify their intrinsic properties such as permittivity and permeability.
+Once we quantify such metals we will use the data to sweep a room to find a particular metal we are interested in and define its distance.
+We will also characterize the penetration depth of each metal.